-Immigration detainees are among the most disadvantaged groups in this country.
-Many are young, vulnerable, away from family, homeland, familiar culture, religion and language, and caught up in a system they do not understand.
+People held indefinitely in immigration detention are among the most disadvantaged groups in this country.
+Many are young, vulnerable, away from family, homeland, familiar culture, religion and language, and are caught up in a system they do not understand.
 Unlike people held in prisons serving custodial sentences, they do not know how long they will be held.
 In their isolated state, they meet a system that frequently does not believe what they say and makes it clear that they are not wanted here.

 Some detainees have no legal adviser.
 Others are represented by firms who take their money and appear to do little to further their case.
 Some have good solicitors, but cannot understand the legal language they use.
-Detainees’ experiences before arriving at the Gatwick IRCs, their anxieties about those left behind, detention itself, the slowness and incomprehensibility of the system, and their isolation from everything that is familiar can lead to depression and sometimes mental breakdown.
+Detainees’ experiences before arriving at the Gatwick IRCs; their anxieties about oved ones left behind; the experience of detention itself; the slowness and incomprehensibility of the system, and their isolation from everything that is familiar to them, can lead to depression and sometimes mental breakdown.
 They often feel powerless.
 As visitors, we often feel the same.

 Website by 2 Heads Together